SameaSaeed/TimeSeries/Readme.md

 The Augmented Dickey-Fuller (ADF) test is a statistical test used to determine if a time series is stationary or not.
-It is a unit root test, meaning it tests the null hypothesis that a time series is non-stationary and has a unit root.
+It  tests the null hypothesis that a time series is non-stationary.

-What it tests:

-Null Hypothesis: The time series is non-stationary (has a unit root).
+Null Hypothesis: The time series is non-stationary.

 Alternative Hypothesis: The time series is stationary.